NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-This compares the camera center and ray direction at a set of sampled pixels for each of the two models, then projects a set of pixels to the ground using the ISIS camera and back-projects the resulting point into the CSM camera and compares this with the original pixel, then this process is repeated with the two cameras reversed.
+This compares the camera center and ray direction at a set of sampled pixels for each of the two models, then projects a set of pixels to the ground using the ISIS camera, back-projects the resulting point into the CSM camera, and compares this with the original pixel, then this process is repeated with the two cameras reversed.
 The pixel errors are expected to be at most on the order of 0.2 pixels.